-Every time a transaction happens in a system using a blockchain, it is logged.
-It is also linked to the transaction that happened before it, creating a long chain of connected information.
-This means that every single transaction can be accounted for, and new transactions can be verified by checking their information against the entire history of the system.
-The inter-connectedness of this model of record-keeping makes it highly secure and enables transparency.
+A blockchain is a record-keeping system that securely stores digital information and organizes it in chronological order.
+Whenever a transaction occurs in a system using a blockchain, it is logged and linked to the transaction that occurred before it, creating a long chain of interconnected information.
+This means that every transaction can be accounted for, and new transactions can be verified by checking their information against the entire history of the system.
+The interconnectedness of this model of record-keeping makes it highly secure and enables transparency.

 It is a common misconception that cryptocurrencies are decentralized and therefore anonymous.
-This is false, as the main ledger for every transaction is recorded and is openly available for anyone to check (excluding some privacy centered tokens that specialize in the anonymity aspect).
+This is false, as the main ledger for every transaction is recorded and openly available for anyone to check (excluding some privacy-centric tokens that specialize in the anonymity aspect).

-The user of the wallet is the person who has full access to it, mainly the private key.
-So, whoever knows the private key, is the owner of the wallet.
+The wallet's user is the only person who has full access to it, mainly through the private key.
+Therefore, whoever knows the private key is the owner of the wallet.
 It is strongly advised to keep the key secure and only the owner of the wallet should know it.

 Decentralization and Inner Workings

-A public key (a long, random-looking string of numbers) is an address on the blockchain.
-Value tokens sent across the network are recorded as belonging to that address.
+A public key, which is a long, random-looking string of numbers, is an address on the blockchain where value tokens sent across the network are recorded as belonging to that address.

-This is the main subject of development in the new iteration of the blockchain.
-Currently, the power required to constantly update the BTC blockchain requires massive amounts of electricity.
-This makes it quite hard to scale further, as it requires more and more power to upkeep this kind of blockchain.
-In addition, the transactions that can be processed in the original Blockchain are 7 per second.
+Scalability is the main focus of development in the new iteration of blockchain.
+Currently, the amount of electricity required to constantly update the BTC blockchain is massive.
+This makes it challenging to scale further as it demands more power to maintain this kind of blockchain.
+Moreover, the original blockchain can only process 7 transactions per second.

-This is why Blockchain 3.0 and other developments are being popularised - they offer solutions to these problems.
-The transactions per second are much higher than in previous iterations, and smart contracts are available for even further options to use the system.
+This is why Blockchain 3.0 and other developments are gaining popularity as they offer solutions to these issues.
+The new iterations can process transactions at a much higher rate than the previous versions and smart contracts are available for even more options to use the system.

 Please sign in to leave a comment.